Aeliot-Tm/translation-maintain/docs/lint/lint_yaml_command.md

 ### Presets
 - **base** - executes base (mostly required) linters.
 Can be used with the list of linters.
 - **all** - executes all linters.
 Applicable not for all projects.
-Only one (this) key can be permitted if passed.
+Only one (this) key permitted if passed.

 ### Linters